spatie/nova-translatable/README.md

 ## Usage

-In order to use the package you must for let `Translatable` know which locales your app is using.
+In order to use the package you must first let `Translatable` know which locales your app is using.
 Here's quick example.
 You can put this code in `AppServiceProvider` or a dedictated service provider of your own.

 ```php
 // in a service provider